bluz71/vim-mistfly-statusline/README.md

 geometric characters.

-If `g:moonflyWithObessionGeometricCharacters` is unset the default value from the obsession plugin will be used.
+If `g:moonflyWithObessionGeometricCharacters` is unset the default value from the Obsession plugin will be used.

 To display Obsession status with geometric characters please add the following to your _vimrc_: